chocolatey/choco-wiki/Proxy-Settings-for-Chocolatey.md

 When trying to install Chocolatey behind a proxy server, you may be faced with errors like

-> Boo to the Chocolatey gods!
-Get Response returned: (407) Proxy Authentication Required
+> Get Response returned: (407) Proxy Authentication Required

 Steps to help address this.